FREQUENTLY ASKED QUESTIONS

 Q :: Are we fed?

 Yes.
-We all eat together; we have breakfast in Holworthy and dinner in one of the Houses; we eat a box lunch at the place we are working during the day.
-If you have special needs in food (restricted diet, allergies, etc.) please make sure we know.
+We all eat together; we have breakfast in Holworthy and dinner in one of the Houses; we sometimes eat a box lunch at the place we are working during the day.
+If you have special needs in food (restricted diet, allergies, etc.) you will be given the chance to register those with us after you are admitted into the program.

 Q :: When should parents visit?